Jagran Prakashan Reports 30% Jump in Q2 Standalone PAT, Consolidated Profit Up 36%

 Looking Ahead

-The substantial increase in net profit, despite margin pressures, may indicate effective cost management and potentially lower interest or tax outgo.
+The substantial increase in net profit, both on standalone and consolidated bases, despite margin pressures, may indicate effective cost management and potentially lower interest or tax outgo.
 However, the company may need to focus on improving operational efficiency to address the declining EBITDA margins in the coming quarters.

 Historical Stock Returns for Jagran Prakashan